-- 1. All requests for A/C for medical reasons must be made using the proper form available in the Student Life Office.
+- All requests for A/C for medical reasons must be made using the proper form available in the Student Life Office.
 Only the original form will be accepted, no photocopies.
-A new request must be filled out for each academic year. - 2.
-Unauthorized cooling units will be not be allowed.
-This is to include, but not limited to, window units and portable air conditioning units. - 3.
-Students requiring filtered/purified air must provide their own air purifiers.
-College A/C unit filters are not designed to remove small particles, but to prevent coils from becoming plugged with dust. - 4.
-The campus-wide energy management system controls the power to AC units.
-The AC units are programmed to operate from (approximately) April 15 October 15.
+A new request must be filled out for each academic year. - Unauthorized cooling units will be not be allowed.
+This is to include, but not limited to, window units and portable air conditioning units. - Students requiring filtered/purified air must provide their own air purifiers.
+College A/C unit filters are not designed to remove small particles, but to prevent coils from becoming plugged with dust. - The campus-wide energy management system controls the power to A/C units.
+The A/C units are programmed to operate from (approximately) April 15 to October 15.
 These dates are guidelines based on average external temperatures for our area.
-Generally, if external temperatures hit a high of 75+ degrees during the day for 3 or more consecutive days, the hall boilers will be turned back and the AC units engaged. - 5.
-College A/C units are not designed to run below a certain outdoor temperature, and will not run when the building heating system is in operation. - 6.
-All residents in air-conditioned halls are charged an extra fee for air conditioning.
-This fee covers not only the electricity to the AC unit in each individual room but also the cost of maintaining and replacing the AC units, the fees associated with operating the energy management system, and staff to maintain all of the above.
-AC units will typically be used for a longer period of time in the fall versus the spring semester, but the fee is equally divided between both semesters.
+Generally, if external temperatures hit a high of 75+ degrees during the day for three or more consecutive days, the hall boilers will be turned back and the A/C units engaged.

+- College A/C units are not designed to run below a certain outdoor temperature, and will not run when the building heating system is in operation. - All residents in air-conditioned halls are charged an extra fee for air conditioning.
+This fee covers not only the electricity to the A/C unit in each individual room but also the cost of maintaining and replacing the A/C units, the fees associated with operating the energy management system, and staff to maintain all of the above.
+A/C units will typically be used for a longer period of time in the fall versus the spring semester, but the fee is equally divided between both semesters.